Environmental Justice and Cumulative Impacts

 Georgia H.B.432 (2021): Georgia Environmental Justice Act of 2021

-- Summary: Creates the Environmental Justice Commission to provide for the duties of the commission; to provide that as a prerequisite for obtaining certain permits in neighborhoods consisting of persons of color or from low-income families applicants shall take certain actions to mitigate health hazards; to provide that governmental agencies shall consider the disproportionate effect of environmental hazards on people of color or people from low-income families in implementing certain environmental policies; to provide that no person in Georgia shall be excluded from any state funded program or activity because of race, color, or national origin; to repeal conflicting laws; and for other purposes.
+- Summary: Creates the Environmental Justice Commission to provide that as a prerequisite for obtaining certain permits in neighborhoods consisting of persons of color or from low-income families, applicants shall take certain actions to mitigate health hazards; to provide that governmental agencies shall consider the disproportionate effect of environmental hazards on people of color or people from low-income families in implementing certain environmental policies; to provide that no person in Georgia shall be excluded from any state-funded program or activity because of race, color, or national origin.

 - Summary: Will address and improve outdoor and indoor air quality in communities overburdened with air emissions from highways, ports, airports, and congested roadways.
 Aims to expand outdoor air monitoring in pollution hotspots, set air quality targets by 2030 and 2035, require installation of air filters in existing eligible buildings within 200 meters of congested roadways, update the state sanitary code to improve mold enforcement, and update the building code to improve air quality in newly constructed buildings.

-- Summary: Identifies environmental justice areas of concern as a census tract where 40% of people reported income of less than 200% of the federal poverty level, 45% of people identifying as people of color, and those that are on federally recognized Indian land.
+- Summary: Identifies an environmental justice area of concern as a census tract where 40% of people reported income of less than 200% of the federal poverty level, 45% of people identify as people of color, or a tract on federally recognized Indian land.
 The Pollution Control Agency will enforce emission standards and be equipped with air monitoring equipment that will address inequities in impacted communities.

 New Jersey S.232 (2020): Requires DEP to evaluate environmental and public health stressors of certain facilities on overburdened communities when reviewing certain permit applications.

 - Summary: Identifies municipalities with neighborhoods that are overburdened by the effects of pollution.
-Overburdened is defined as census blocks that have at least 35% of low income households, at least 40% of minority identifying residents or state recognized tribal community, or at least 40% of households with limited English proficiency.
-Targeted polluting facilities are those that are major sources of air pollution, waste-to-energy facilities, sewage treatment plants, transfer stations, and landfills.
+Overburdened is defined as census blocks that have at least 35% of households that qualify as low-income households, at least 40% of residents who identify as minority or as members of a state-recognized tribal community, or at least 40% of households with limited English proficiency.
+Targeted polluting facilities include major sources of air pollution, waste-to-energy facilities, sewage treatment plants, transfer stations, and landfills.

 North Carolina H.784 (2021): Environmental Justice Considerations

-- Summary: Would require the State Environmental Quality Department to deny permit requests from companies looking to construct solid waste management facilities or other projects if the department finds the facility would have an adverse impact on communities protected by Title VI of the Civil Rights Act of 1964.
+- Summary: Would require the Department of Environmental Quality to deny permit requests from companies looking to construct solid waste management facilities or other projects if the department finds the facility would have an adverse impact on communities protected by Title VI of the Civil Rights Act of 1964.

-Oregon H.B.2842: Establishes Healthy Homes Program within the Oregon Health Authority to provide grants to entities to provide financial assistance to low income households and landlords
+Oregon H.B.2842 (2021): Establishes Healthy Homes Program within the Oregon Health Authority to provide grants to entities to provide financial assistance to low-income households and landlords.

-Rhode Island S.B.105 (2021): An Act Relating To State Affairs And Government — Environmental Justice Act
+Rhode Island S.B.2087 (2022): An Act Relating To State Affairs And Government—Environmental Justice Act

-- Summary: Defines environmental justices and establishes the Texas Environmental Justice Advisory.
-Purpose is to advise state agencies and local governments of environmental justice issues
+- Summary: Defines environmental justice and establishes the Texas Environmental Justice Advisory.
+Purpose is to advise state agencies and local governments of environmental justice issues.

 Washington S.B.
 5141 (2021): Implementing the Recommendations of the Environmental Justice Task Force.